 The simplest case is probably the recording of a live performance.
-You can see musicians, usually on a stage, so it is pretty clear, from which direction the virtual reality music is supposed to come from, while the applause is coming from the audience for instance.
+You can see musicians and artists, usually on a stage, so it is pretty clear, from which direction the virtual reality music is supposed to come from, while the applause is coming from the audience and fans for instance.

-But be careful with realism: In reality, the sound source would be the loudspeakers.
-But here, it would make even more sense, if the sound of a guitar, for example, can be located from the actual position of the guitarist.
+However, be careful with realism: In reality with live music, the sound source would be the loudspeakers.
+Although here, it would make even more sense, if the sound of a guitar, for example, can be located from the actual position of the guitarist as with live music.

 Music videos are like icing on the cake and are constantly popular among listeners.
 The new trend is – who would have thought – 360° Videos.
 Out of personal experience, I can say: for good reason!
-With VR goggles in front of your eyes and music on your ears, you can really dive even more into music.
+With a VR headset in front of your eyes and music on your ears, you can really dive even more into music.
 It is a bit like you close your eyes and get lost in the music.
-But this time, imagination gets beaten by a video that shows where the visual journey goes.
+However this time, imagination gets beaten by a music video that shows where the visual journey goes.

 Here it is hard to tell if a static stereo-mix or an immersive mix would be the right way to go for virtual reality music.

 It is obvious to go for the mix that is also running on the radio.
 For me, this is one of the few occasions, where virtual reality videos may resign spatial sound.
 The advantage is, that the musical piece will always sound like as it was supposed from the producer as there is only one version of the track that is supported by every platform and device.